CribberSix/QuickTimer/README.md

 # Usage

-The entire functionality is documented on [readthedocs](https://quicktimer.readthedocs.io/en/latest/quicktimer.html#module-quicktimer).
+The entire functionality is documented in-depth on [readthedocs](https://quicktimer.readthedocs.io/en/latest/quicktimer.html#module-quicktimer).
+In the following a quick overview of the basic functionality is shown.

 The two main commands are `take_time()` and `fancy_print()`.